 Lagom is an OSS framework to build microservice-based software systems.
 At Lightbend we sponsor the development of the framework and encourage contributions from the community, but we also help people get started, be more productive when using it or solve the bugs there may be in the framework code.
-We participate on the Lagom mailing list, Gitter channel and, of course, Stack Overflow and Github issues but Lightbend also provides support for it’s subscribers using Lagom.
+We participate on the Discuss Lagom Forum, Gitter channel and, of course, Stack Overflow and GitHub issues, but Lightbend also provides support for its subscribers using Lagom.
 We sometimes detect the same questions pop up repeatedly on those channels of support.
 In order to reduce repeating the same answers over and over and because common problems should have readily available solutions, we created the Lagom Recipes repository.

 Like a cookbook, the Lagom recipes repository contains a varied list of step-by-step solutions to common problems Lagom developers may face.
 Take for example the common request on the Mailing List: “How do I enable CORS for my Lagom API?”.
 It’s a simple enough request but in Lagom the solution is slightly different whether you are using the